AstroLudwig/SUMS_UVPhotometricCatalog/README.md

 In 5_AssessCandidates we assess the properties of our candidates including their overall brightnesses, SEDS, and spatial distribution.<br>

 In 6_OtherBlue we assess the potential contamination from early main-sequence stars and other UV excess systems including foreground and background sources.<br>

+Finally, the SUMS Catalog is located in the Catalogs folder.
+It is comprised of three tables and two README files which describe (i) [the contents](https://github.com/AstroLudwig/SUMS_UVPhotometricCatalog/blob/v1.0.0/Catalogs/CONTENTS.md) and (ii) [the caveats](https://github.com/AstroLudwig/SUMS_UVPhotometricCatalog/blob/main/Catalogs/CAVEATS.md) of the catalog.

 Ready your code — the UV sky awaits. :sparkles: